cloudposse/terraform-provider-utils/README.md

 ## Examples

-Here is an examples of using this provider:
+Here is an example of using this provider:

 ```hcl
 terraform {